 About Ika

-I began my career as a professional dancer, choreographer, and ballet teacher, receiving my training first in Europe, and continuing on in Canada and the U.S., under the Royal Academy of Dance (R.A.D.) and Canadian Dance Teachers Association (C.D.T.A.) programs.
+At my very core, I’m creative.
+I grew up living and breathing ballet.
+When I started my career as a professional dancer, I had training from Europe, Canada, and the U.S., with the Royal Academy of Dance (R.A.D.) and Canadian Dance Teachers Association (C.D.T.A.) programs under my belt.

-My many travels eventually lead me to get a B.A. in Classics (Ancient Greek and Latin), but after graduating and working in the corporate world, I quickly realized it was not for me.
-I still loved philosophy, metaphysics, art, books.
-I kept finding myself drawn towards the more creative side of life.
+My many travels eventually ignited in me a desire to study history and languages.
+I ended up studying Classics (Ancient Greek and Latin), but after graduating and working in the corporate world, I quickly realized it was not for me.
 If you’re ever sat in a mind-numbingly boring office, you know how soul-sucking it is.
+I still had a deep love of philosophy, metaphysics, art, and books, and I kept finding myself drawn towards the more creative, introspective side of life.

 After many years of doing what was “realistic” I finally decided to follow the pull of what I loved most.
-I fully immersed myself in everything that brings me joy: art, painting, writing, books, music, dance, daydreams.
+I fully immersed myself in things that brings me joy: art, writing, books, music, dance.
 And while it may seem like those who pursue the arts are doing nothing of value, think about this:

 “The human race is filled with passion.
 And medicine, law, business, engineering, those are noble pursuits and necessary to sustain life.
 But poetry, beauty, romance, love, these are what we stay alive for.” - Dead Poet’s Society